aws-samples/ec2-imagebuilder-secure-proxy/README.md

   * `AWS_ACCESS_KEY_ID`
   * `AWS_SECRET_ACCESS_KEY`
   * `AWS_DEFAULT_REGION`
+  * `CDK_DEFAULT_REGION`

+In addition to the environment variables referenced in [How to set environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set), you will also need to set an environment variable for `CDK_DEFAULT_REGION` which should have the same value as the `AWS_DEFAULT_REGION` environment variable.

 The solution code requires that the AWS account is [bootstrapped](https://docs.aws.amazon.com/de_de/cdk/latest/guide/bootstrapping.html) in order to allow the deployment of the CDK stack.